 We may, especially in Greece, live in the rage, the result of injustice (on the pitch because we are making a conscious rubbing elsewhere), but at 10 wrong decisions in world football, at 9 we talk about human error and we deal with the deceit in one

-By the time a judge came to help the judge theoretically and to get higher than him, however, choosing the offenses where justice no longer recognizes human error.
-By what criterion?
-There was no mathematical formula for deciding which phases to judge in the VAR Appeal.
-Obviously those that are more directly related to the goal and did more to keep the race going smoothly.
-Perhaps sensible if you decide to put such a process into a team sport.
-The question is, why do you decide?
+Until the moment when a judge came to theoretically help the judge and to go higher than him, but choosing the offenses where justice no longer recognizes human error.
+By what criteria?
+There was no mathematical formula from which the decision on which phases will be judged in the VAR Court of Appeal came from.
+Obviously the ones that are more directly related to the goal and it was more convenient so as not to disturb the smooth flow of the match.
+Maybe it makes sense, if you decide to put such a process in a team sport.
+The question is, why decide?

 Delivering justice in the second instance?

-Let's say that, since its initial application in the World, the decisions of the VAR referees have begun to be challenged, despite the use of technology.
-Let us not comment that we will be talking about a football of the rich for VAR installations so and (theoretically) a greater degree of justice and the poor who will not be able to raise the investment or do so but with discounts on the end result .
+Let's put aside that, after its initial implementation in the World Cup, the decisions of the VAR referees have now begun to be challenged, despite the use of technology.
+Let us not comment that we will be talking about a football of the rich for the events that will have the possibility of installing the VAR and therefore (theoretically) a greater degree of justice and the poor who will not be able to raise the investment or will do it but with discounts on the final result .

-But if I have Messi (or someone 'Messi') in my team that has a 40-50% chance of scoring a direct foul outside the area why is there no corresponding VAR equity?
-Is it possible for a line to determine the second degree of justice?
+But if I have Messi in my team (or someone 'Messi') who has a 40-50% chance of scoring a goal with a direct foul outside the area, why is there no VAR justice there?
+Is it possible for a line to define the administration of justice in the second instance?